catalystdao/catalyst/README.md

 This monorepo contains all Catalyst implementations

-Catalyst is an implementation of the Asynchronous Swaps.
-A design which enables synchronously and asynchronously priced assets using shared liquidity for a large set of assets, supporting both volatile assets and stable assets.
-The design allows market markers to compete with exiting (volatile and stable coin) on-chain AMMs and (volatile and stable coin) cross-chain AMMs using the same amount of liquidity as a single competitor.
+Catalyst is an implementation of the `Unit of Liquidity` AMM design.
+A design which used independent pricing to asynchronously price assets using shared liquidity, supporting both volatile assets and stable assets.

 Each implementation is contained within its own folder.